 In our experience, eGPUs are not entirely without performance issues.
 When we tested the top three models (see above), it was a bumpy ride when it comes to stability and reliability.
 At one point we connected a second display to the eGPU, and Windows immediately blue-screened.
 We had to reboot a few times to solve issues like this, where the eGPU didn't immediately work.
 That said, on the whole problems were few and far between.
 A little patience goes a long way.

 We also found the bandwidth limitation of Thunderbolt 3 directly affects graphics performance with an external 4K display connected on the laptop display.
 On the Razer, with USB and Ethernet as well, that could affect performance further.

 All four enclosures performed roughly the same in SPECviewperf and Luxmark, with usually no more than three per cent variance between them.
 Bear in mind though, a graphics card in an eGPU enclosure will always perform worse than when directly connected to a PC's motherboard.

 Despite that limitation and the relatively modest Radeon 5700 graphics card, though, we saw results up to 10x that of Intel's 10th-generation integrated laptop graphics.
 Plus, we also found that the eGPU performed better on graphics-intensive tasks.

 Which is the best of the eGPUs?

-When it comes to assembling and setting up the products, we were pleasantly surprised that build quality is generally excellent across the board.
-All four enclosures worked in the same way.
-The real differences are in the design, weight, size and the additional features that each has to offer.
+When it comes to assembling and setting up the Razer Core X Chroma, Sonnet Breakaway Box 550 and Akitio Node Titan, we were pleasantly surprised that build quality is generally excellent across the board.
+All three enclosures worked in the same way.
+The main differences are in the design, weight, size and the additional features that each has to offer.